TheVikkodamus/DETHKrawl-GB/docs/monsters/Bestiary.md

 #### Mooncurse (Optional Rule)

-Origin of the Curse Only a Dogman Alpha may pass on the Mooncurse to others.
+Only a Dogman Alpha may pass on the Mooncurse to others.
 If a player character is reduced to 0 HP by the Alpha’s Mauling Bite, they must succeed on a TOU DR14 test after combat or become infected.

 Mooncurse Effects: The infected suffer strange dreams, heightened senses, and violent urges.
 Under moonlight or stress, they must pass a PRE DR16 test or transform into a Dogman for `1d4` hours:

-Gain Dogman stats
+**Gain Dogman stats**

 - Cannot distinguish friend from foe